shuklaayush/api/README.md

 ### Alternate API's by Contributors
-API for current cases, statewise, districtwise and historical data of India COVID-19
+API for current cases, state-wise, district-wise and historical data of India COVID-19
 - Graphql playground - https://covidstat.info/graphql [API documentation](https://github.com/COVID19-SARS-CoV-2/web-covid-api/blob/master/india_apis.md)

 ## How this works

 - Data in this repository is generated from Google Sheets (https://api.covid19india.org/csv)
 - Volunteers collect data from trusted sources and update the sheet
-- We use Github Actions to fetch the data from the sheet to the repo periodically.
+- We use Github Actions to periodically fetch the data from the sheet to the repo
 - Static json and csv files into the gh-pages repository

 ## Contributing

 - Contributions to new data formats are welcome.
-Please create a GH issue and discuss there before working on the same.
+Please create a GH issue and discuss there before working on the same
 - Please raise an issue before submitting a PR
 - Report issues regarding [covid19india.org](https://www.covid19india.org) website in the [react-site repository](https://github.com/covid19india/covid19india-react/issues)
-- DO NOT change anything in `gh-pages` branch directly.They get replaced automatically
+- DO NOT change anything in `gh-pages` branch directly as they get replaced automatically

 ## Quick Links